tonutils/reverse-proxy/README.md

 ### Installation on any other OS

-Build it from sources using `./build.sh`, and run as in the step 2 for linux.
+Build it from sources using `make build`, and run as in the step 2 for linux.
 Go environment is required to build.